Applications are ALMOST OPEN for 2019!

 What if I need an electrical outlet?

-Holiday show: Electricity will be provided upon request as available.
+Electricity will be provided upon request as available.
 The application must note the need for electricity.
-There may be a $25 surcharge depending on demand vs. supply.
+While there is no additional cost, availability is extremely limited.

 Is there wi-fi available at the event?